• Home

 Jamie Warren-Henderson

-Throughout her career, Jamie has worked closely with youth in vulnerable situations, gaining a deep understanding of the challenges they face both on and off the field.
-Her passion lies in creating safe, empowering spaces where young people can build confidence, resilience, and life skills through movement and mentorship.
+Jamie brings a powerful blend of mental health expertise and athletic leadership to Using Athletics to Cope.
+She has spent her career supporting youth in vulnerable situations, developing a deep understanding of the emotional, behavioral, and social challenges they face both on and off the field.
+Her passion is creating safe, empowering environments where young people feel supported, capable, and motivated to thrive.

 Kiera McIvor

-Kiera McIvor is a proud graduate of Radford University, earning a Bachelor of Science in Psychology and a Bachelor of Arts in Business Management.
-A software consultant by profession, she also brings over twenty years of experience in sports — playing, refereeing, and coaching.
+Kiera is a graduate of Radford University, holding a Bachelor of Science in Psychology and a Bachelor of Arts in Business Management.
+Professionally, she works as a software consultant and brings over twenty years of experience in athletics through playing, refereeing, and coaching.

-Kiera credits athletics with shaping her character, teaching discipline, and providing a positive outlet that opened doors to new opportunities.
-Her passion is to ensure that youth have access to the same transformative benefits, using sports as a powerful tool for personal growth, resilience, and community connection.
+Kiera credits sports with shaping her discipline, character, and resilience, while opening doors to new opportunities throughout her life.
+She is passionate about ensuring young people have access to the same transformative benefits of athletics, using movement as a pathway to personal growth, confidence, and community connection.

 Kimberly J. Barber

-Kimberly J. Barber is a graduate of East Tennessee State University, holding a Bachelor of Arts in English and a Bachelor of General Studies.
-She also earned a Master’s in Interdisciplinary Studies in Gender, Diversity, and Social Justice from ETSU and a Master’s in Psychology from Walden University.
+Kimberly is a graduate of East Tennessee State University, holding a Bachelor of Arts in English and a Bachelor of General Studies.
+She also earned a Master’s in Interdisciplinary Studies in Gender, Diversity, and Social Justice from ETSU, along with a Master’s in Psychology from Walden University.

-With a career spanning nonprofit leadership, addiction science, trauma response, and child welfare services in both North Carolina and Tennessee, Kimberly is dedicated to serving vulnerable populations.
-She believes in the intrinsic power of the individual and the collective strength of community to help youth overcome challenges and reach their full potential.
+With experience spanning nonprofit leadership, addiction science, trauma response, and child welfare services in North Carolina and Tennessee, Kimberly is deeply committed to supporting vulnerable youth and families.
+She believes in the power of individual resilience and the strength of community to help young people overcome barriers and reach their full potential.

 Powered by